Evoke (LON:EVOK) Trading Up 14.5% – Here’s What Happened

 Analysts Set New Price Targets

-Separately, Jefferies Financial Group reiterated a “buy” rating and issued a GBX 140 ($1.79) price objective on shares of Evoke in a research report on Monday, December 16th.
+Separately, Jefferies Financial Group restated a “buy” rating and set a GBX 140 ($1.82) price target on shares of Evoke in a research report on Monday, December 16th.

-Evoke (LON:EVOK – Get Free Report) last announced its quarterly earnings data on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) earnings per share for the quarter.
+Evoke (LON:EVOK – Get Free Report) last released its earnings results on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
 Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-As a group, equities research analysts forecast that Evoke plc will post 12.7648305 EPS for the current year.
+On average, equities analysts predict that Evoke plc will post 12.7648305 earnings per share for the current year.

 Further Reading